- Manufacturer: Cruden Homes Ltd

 - Bowing of the external concrete block walls has been noted.

-- Cracking to exterior render and external walling.
+- Cracking to the exterior render and external walling.

-- Cracking and spalling of concrete blocks has been noted at and around windows.
+- Cracking and spalling of concrete blocks has been noted at and around the windows.

-Foundation was of concrete strip footings and a Precast Concrete underbuilding of nine-inch thick precast or cast in situ concrete walls and honeycomb sleeper walls built from concrete blocks.
+The foundation consists of concrete strip footings and a Precast Concrete underbuilding of 9-inch thick precast or cast in situ concrete walls and honeycomb sleeper walls, built from concrete blocks.

-The solum (soil layer) is covered with 3 inch ashes and finished with 2 layers bitumen emulsion.
-A bituminous felt dpc was then placed on top of the foundation walls.
+The solum (soil layer) is covered with 3-inch of ashes and finished with 2 layers of bitumen emulsion.
+A bituminous felt damp proof course was then placed on top of the foundation walls.